The Ultimate Guide to Amazon Sponsored Brands Ads

 This means that your keywords need to be relevant to what customers are looking for and the products you plan on advertising.
 Still, not all keywords are the same.
 Your keywords will be different depending on what you want to focus your campaign on.

-- Building Brand Awareness With Keywords: If you want to build brand awareness with your campaign, then you need to find common short-tail keywords that are relevant to your products and search queries.
+- Building Brand Awareness With Keywords: If you want to build brand awareness with your campaign, you need to find common short-tail keywords relevant to your products and search queries.
 These keywords need to be unbranded and refer to general product descriptions.
 Simply put, you need to match the intent of the shopper.
 For example, if someone searches for “organic makeup,” they know what kind of product they want but may not necessarily know which brand to buy it from.
 In this situation, you will include the keyword “organic makeup” and display your best products so that shoppers can learn about them and your store.

 - Branded Keyword for Retaining Your Market: Branding is not only about expanding your influence but preserving your current market, as well.
 You can do this with the right keywords.
 In a situation where you already have a group of customers that shop from your competitors, you can use branded keywords to put your products in front.
 This is how you can compete with the current competition and new upcoming companies.
 Branded keywords can include your store’s name, the name of your brand, some abbreviation of your products, and so on.

-2. Know What Your KPIs and Advertising Goals Are
+2. Know Your KPIs and Advertising Goals

 3. Test Out Different Placements

-With custom bid adjustments, every advertiser can adjust the volume of bids with a percentage modifier and manage all placement bids.
+Custom Bid Adjustments: With custom bid adjustments, advertisers can adjust the volume of bids with a percentage modifier and manage all placement bids.
 They work to either decrease or increase your bid throughout different placements.
-If your other placements are not working well, this option allows you to lower the bid percentage on slowly performing placements and focus your efforts elsewhere.
+If your other placements are not working well, this option allows you to lower the bid percentage and focus your efforts elsewhere.
 Custom bidding for Amazon Sponsored Brand Ads requires constant manual work.

-4. Align Search Intent and Ad Copy
+4. Align Search Intent and Advertising Copy

 5. Perform A/B Testing